yamule/evo2/README.md

 Evo 2 is based on [StripedHyena 2](https://github.com/Zymrael/vortex) which requires python>=3.11.
 Evo 2 uses [Transformer Engine](https://github.com/NVIDIA/TransformerEngine) FP8 for some layers which requires an H100 (or other GPU with compute capability ≥8.9).
 We are actively investigating ways to avoid this requirement.

-You can also run Evo 2 without any installation using the [Nvidia Hosted API](https://build.nvidia.com/arc/evo2-40b).
+You can run Evo 2 without any installation using the [Nvidia Hosted API](https://build.nvidia.com/arc/evo2-40b).

-To host your own instance for running Evo 2, we recommend using NVIDIA NIM.
-This will allow you to self-host an instance with the same API as the Nvidia hosted API.
-See the [NVIDIA NIM](#nvidia-nim-for-evo-2) section for more information.
+You can also self-host an instance with the same API as the Nvidia hosted API using Nvidia NIM.
+See the [Nvidia NIM](#nvidia-nim-for-evo-2) section for more information.

 ### Installation